 A noise cancelling system based on nulling out local interference can be an effective method of improving reception on the hf bands.
 The noise cancelling system to be described here consists of the ‘Main Station Antenna’ receiving a wanted signal and associated QRM and a separate ‘Auxiliary Antenna’ designed only to pick up the unwanted interference.
 The operator uses a combination of gain and phasing controls to reduce / remove the interference leaving only the wanted signal.
-Fig. 1. shows my homebrew noise canceller.
+Fig. 1 & 2. show my homebrew noise canceller.

 The following sections will focus on the role and importance of the ‘Auxiliary Antenna’ with the aim of enabling you to optimise your system with tips based on my own personal experience.
 The following text will apply equally to commercial noise cancelling products as well as those in kit form or homebrew.
 I hope you find it helpful.